 Small Brown Dog Breeds:

-The first of our little brown dogs is known for their long, straight, and desirably perfect coats.
+The first of our little brown dogs are known for their long, straight, and desirably perfect coats.
 Daily brushing and regular grooming are necessary to ensure their locks stay free of tangles and mats.
 You would think with such a luscious coat, this breed would have an issue with excess hair, but are in fact, are low shedding breed.

 This toy breed is sweet-natured, incredibly charming, and playful.
 With a few treats in hand, the Maltese is an eager learner and is quick to show off their tricks.
 Because of their small size, they have tendencies to be a bit snappy with children so they may not be the ideal family pet.